Loading...

 What is there to do?

-Landlords, their agents and their lenders all have a role to play in solving this situation.
+Landlords, agents and lenders all have a role to play in solving this situation.

-Lenders must distinguish between joint and individual tenancies and offer mortgages based on the type of tenancies rather than the HMO definition.
+Lenders must distinguish between joint and individual tenancies and offer HMO mortgages based on the type of tenancy.
 By taking this simple step, HMOs rented to joint tenants would classify as a low-risk investment and could be offered at the same rates as mortgages for families.

 Each of the above measures can alleviate the pressure on landlords and tenants, restore the much-needed confidence in the market, and help unlock the supply of homes in Britain.